Street photography: France

 While also limiting photography in order to protect privacy rights, street photography can still be legal in France when pursued as an art form under certain circumstances.
 While in one prominent case the freedom of artistic expression trumped the individual's right to privacy, the legality will much depend on the individual case.

 Germany

 Germany protects the right to take photos in public, but also recognizes a "right to one's own picture".
-That means that even though pictures can often be taken without someones consent, they must not be published without the permission of the person in the picture.
-The law also protects specifically against defamation".
+That means that even though pictures can often be taken without someone's consent, they must not be published without the permission of the person in the picture.
+The law also protects specifically against defamation.

 This right to one's picture, however, does not extend to people who are not the main focus of the picture (e.g. who just wandered into a scene), or who are not even recognizable in the photo.
 It also does not usually extend to people who are public figures (e.g. politicians or celebrities).

 If a picture is considered art, the courts will also consider the photographer's freedom of artistic expression; meaning that "artful" street photography can still be legally published in certain cases.